State Reform School for Boys: The evolving inmate population

+The boys organizations and activities

 Throughout the 1870s, a number of organizations were established to benefit the boys with good conduct.
 One of these was the "Tried and True" class.
 In order to be a member, a boy would have to be voted in, based upon his overall good conduct over a period of time.
 The members would wear nickel-plated badges with the words tried-and-true and had privileges such as visiting neighboring villages unattended.
 During this time, the "Band of Hope" was formed complete with uniforms and instruments in which the boys would play at the school and in parades in the area villages.
 Two Baseball clubs were organized and uniforms were provided.
 One of the teams called the "Lyman", visiting several places in the state and playing with other clubs.
 A "Fire Company" was formed and uniforms were given to the boys who were admitted.
 The fire company would respond to alarms of fires outside of the institution's grounds.
 The fire company along with their horse-drawn, hand pumper, fire engine built by Hunneman Co of Boston would test their engine with the fire department in Westborough.
 A military company called "Lyman Cadets" was formed, composed of 60 boys completely furnished with uniforms, Springfield Rifles, a full set of accouterments and drilled in accordance with the Upton's tactics.
 They would march in local parades and were seen at local fairs throughout the state.

-In the late 1870s and early 1880s, accusations of abusive and mismanagement were constantly being reported in the newspapers fueled by former disgruntled officer and inmates.
-Two formal investigations were conducted and the finding documented.
-These accusations highlighted the underlining problem of housing incorrigible boys at Westborough.
+Downsizing and staffing adjustments

 By 1880, there was a decrease in commitments by the courts, and an effort was made by the board of trustees for the boys' prompt release once they reach the Honor System.
 This began to decrease the number of boys house at the institution, and as a result sections of the institution were closed.
 The salaries of those employed were reduced and duties were consolidated in order to reduce the number of staff employed.
 By 1882, all boys and officers were removed from the new addition, built 5 years prior, and placed in the old building.
 In 1883, various committees visited the Institution to determine the best way to move forward with the reform school and to use the unoccupied buildings.
-By a vote of the legislature in April 1884, the school was relocated to a temporary location in Westborough while a new campus could be built, and on September 30, 1884, the State Reform School for Boys was renamed the Lyman School school for boys.